 “We are particularly pleased that this legislation permanently repeals Medicare’s therapy caps, something that AARP has long supported.
 Millions of vulnerable patients who need occupational, physical, and speech-language therapy will now be protected from an arbitrary limit on how much Medicare will pay for needed therapy.

-“AARP is also pleased that Congress expedited the closing of the Medicare prescription drug coverage gap known as the ‘donut hole,’ which will now close in 2019, one year earlier than currently scheduled.
+“AARP is also pleased that Congress expedited the closing of the Medicare prescription drug coverage gap known as the ‘doughnut hole,’ which will now close in 2019, one year earlier than currently scheduled.
 Medicare beneficiaries will soon get permanent relief from higher out-of-pocket costs for prescription drugs.
 We also applaud the provision that adds biosimilar drugs to the Medicare Part D Coverage Gap Discount Program.
 This change will lower out-of-pocket costs and encourage the development and use of these drugs.

 “We look forward to working with Congress to further reduce prescription drug prices to lower costs for older Americans and save Medicare and taxpayer money.”